mraoaakash/mraoaakash.github.io/_news/UoB-join.md

 related_posts: false
 ---

-I joined the University of Birmingham to pursue an MSc in Artificial Intelligence and Machine Learning.
+Aakash joined the University of Birmingham to pursue an MSc in Artificial Intelligence and Machine Learning.